filipecalegario/awesome-generative-ai/README.md

 ## Inbox: Developing + AI

 * [The Impact of AI on Developer Productivity: Evidence from GitHub Copilot | arxiv](https://arxiv.org/abs/2302.06590)
 * [openai/openai-cookbook](https://github.com/openai/openai-cookbook): Examples and guides for using the OpenAI API
+* https://www.codium.ai/blog/reduce-your-costs-by-30-when-using-gpt-3-for-python-code/ Reduce costs when prompting using GPT

 ## People and works